 FEATS OF STRENGTH

 • Pull-Ups: The greatest number of pull-ups performed in succession was 91 by a Marine recruit (source: Men's Health magazine, 2008).
-The record-holder for greatest number of pull-ups in a 24-hr period is David Goggins.
-On January 20, 2013, in Brentwood, TN, Goggins set the record: he completed 4030 pull-ups in 17 hours!
+The record-holder for greatest number of pull-ups in a 24-hr period is David Goggins (Buffalo, NY): On January 20, 2013, in Brentwood, TN, Goggins completed 4030 pull-ups in 17 hours!
 It was his third attempt to break the record.
 On November 27, 2012, he completed 3207 pull-ups in 12 hours, but had to stop due to an injury on his right palm.